-Coronavirus (Covid-19) Student Protocols
+Covid-19 Protocol

-The Decision Tree shown at right will assist school officials in determining the proper procedure by which to address cases of exposure to and infection of COVID-19 in students.
-This tool is a baseline guide, and individual situations may and likely will involve nuances that require schools to go beyond the information provided in this tool to effectively mitigate each situation.
+The Steps for Determining Close Contact and Quarantine in K-12 Schools provided by the CDC (shown at right) will assist school officials in determining the proper procedure by which to address cases of exposure to and infection of COVID-19 in students.
+These steps are a baseline guide, and individual situations may and likely will involve nuances that require schools to go beyond the information provided to effectively mitigate each situation.
 In all cases, Highlands School District will be in contact the Allegheny County Health Department for additional guidance.